 Wood vs. Plastic Cutting Boards - Which is better - wood or plastic?

 Research and Studies to read – One study reported that new wooden boards had antimicrobial qualities while plastic cutting boards trapped bacteria.
 Source: Plastic and Wooden Cutting Boards, by Dean O. Cliver, Ph.D.
 Although the Food and Drug Administration has long recommended plastic cutting boards, based on the observation that it is not as hard to clean plastic as porous wood, new information shows that wood cutting boards are actually safer than the plastic or so-called anti-bacterial kind.
 Source: Which Cutting Board is Safest? by Patrick J. Bird, University of Florida, College of Health and Human Performance.
 While at the same time the Agricultural Research Service (ARS) of the United States Department of Agriculture has concluded that the use of plastic cutting boards over those made of wood is still the best approach.
+So, ultimately you should make your own decision.

 Some useful tips;